la2050/archive/_projects/2016/building-community-and-reducing-organic-waste-via-community-compost-hubs-throughout-la-county.md

   reaching landfills monthly, while also providing residents with the tools and education needed to compost on their own.
 project_impact: '["Access to healthy food","Self-sufficiency","Resilient communities"]'
+project_proposal_impact:
+  - Access to healthy food
+  - Self-sufficiency
+  - Resilient communities
+project_proposal_description: >-
+  LA Compost is working to create an entirely local solution to food waste through composting.
+Our community supported compost hubs will keep organics within the same community in which they were consumed, and provide finished compost for local growers.
+By expanding our current countywide compost hub network, we will continue to divert thousands of pounds of organics from reaching landfills monthly, while also providing residents with the tools and education needed to compost on their own.
+project_areas:
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - County of Los Angeles
 project_proposal_best_place: >-
   LA Compost will help make LA be the best place to LIVE by reconnecting communities across LA County with their food, their soil, and their neighbors.